Kameleon21/Home-Heating-System/README.md

 The dashboard:
 1. Fetches aggregated sensor data from Azure Blob Storage
 2. Displays data in responsive charts that work on both desktop and mobile
-3. Provides time filtering options to view data at different time scales (3m, 5m, 10m, 20m)
+3. Provides enhanced time filtering options that clearly indicate both the data aggregation interval and the time span:
+   - **3min/Last 1h**: 3-minute intervals for the last hour of data
+   - **5min/Last 6h**: 5-minute intervals for the last 6 hours of data
+   - **10min/Last 24h**: 10-minute intervals for the last 24 hours of data
+   - **20min/Last 7d**: 20-minute intervals for the last 7 days of data
+4. Features visual time range indicators that show the relative time spans at a glance
+5. Displays time range information in chart titles for better context
-4. Updates in real-time with a refresh button
+6. Updates in real-time with a refresh button

 ### Key Code Snippet